-Input support for small business (EDBM) was extended to 1102 PEPs, Input support for small business (skill) was extended to 1,834 poor and 507 extreme poor participants and Input support for the entrepreneurs was extended to 24 poor participants.

-Follow-up input support for IGA activities was extended to 337 participants, 47 collectors, 483 EDBM large businesses.
-Moreover, follow up input support for on-firm

-During the reporting period, 6 training courses were conducted for the UP Representatives on Ensuring Food Security for the PEPs, 20 SHOUHARDO II Program area visits were organized for the PACC members and 99 annual CAP reviews
+- Input support for small business (EDBM) was extended to 1102 PEPs, Input support for small business (skill) was extended to 1,834 poor and 507 extreme poor participants and Input support for the entrepreneurs was extended to 24 poor participants. - Follow-up input support for IGA activities was extended to 337 participants, 47 collectors, 483 EDBM large businesses.
+Moreover, follow up input support for on-firm IGA was extended to 571 PEPs. - During the reporting period, 6 training courses were conducted for the UP Representatives on Ensuring Food Security for the PEPs, 20 SHOUHARDO II Program area visits were organized for the PACC members and 99 annual CAP reviews completed and new CAPs were prepared.